infinimesh/sensorterminal-quickstart/README.md

 ![](nodered.png)

+Change the MQTT settings in your sketch to your Node-RED, uncomment the line

+    #define INFINIMESH

-Change the MQTT settings in your sketch to your Node-RED, uncomment the two blocks saying *UNCOMMENT HERE TO CONNECT TO MQTT SERVER* and hit play, you should be sending your light value into Infinimesh!
+and hit play, you should be sending your light value into Infinimesh!

+## Connecting additional sensors using I2C

+The example contains code for a BME680 environmental sensor connected to the left Grove port of the unit.
+Uncomment

+    #define BME680SENSOR

+to read out the sensor, display its values on the screen and send them to the MQTT server.

 Happy hacking!